The name Baistard is rooted in the ancient Norman culture that arrived in England

 Anglo-Norman names are characterized by a multitude of spelling variations

 in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Bastard, Basstard, Bostard, Bosstard, Baisterd, Bestard, Bastert, Basteder and many more.

 Early Notables of the Baistard family (pre 1700)

-Another 30 words (2 lines of text) are included under the topic Early Baistard Notables in all our PDF Extended History products and printed products wherever possible.
+and is best known for seven books of 285...
+Another 38 words (3 lines of text) are included under the topic Early Baistard Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Baistard family to the New World and Oceana

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England

 .
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Baistard or a variant listed above were: Henry Bastard, who sailed to Virginia in 1657.
 George Bastert journeyed to Philadelphia in 1806.
 In Canada David Basteder was among the United Empire Loyalists who settled there in the 1780s and John Pollexfen Bastard was living in Leeds County, Ontario in 1878..